Louisiana Christian University

-Louisiana Christian University (LCU) is a private Baptist university in Pineville, Louisiana.
-It enrolls 1,100 to 1,200 students.
+Louisiana Christian University (LCU) is a private Baptist university in Pineville, Louisiana, United States.
 It is affiliated with the Louisiana Baptist Convention (Southern Baptist Convention).

-Louisiana Christian University was founded in 1906 as Louisiana College.
-It took its current name on November 16, 2021.
-The school colors are orange and blue, and the athletic teams are known as the Louisiana Christian Wildcats and Lady Wildcats.
+Founded in 1906 as Louisiana College, it took its current name in 2021.
+The university enrolled 936 students in 2024.
+The athletic teams are known as the Louisiana Christian Wildcats and Lady Wildcats.

 History

 Early history

 Louisiana Christian University was founded as Louisiana College on October 3, 1906, in Pineville, across the Red River from the larger city of Alexandria.
 The college began in tents with four professors and nineteen students.

 Baptist clergyman and educator Edwin O. Ware, Sr., is considered to have been the principal founder of the institution.
 From 1906 to 1907, Ware was the college's financial agent and its first president from 1908 to 1909.
 LCU is the successor to two earlier Louisiana Baptist schools: Mount Lebanon College and Keatchie Female College.
 After a history beset with financial difficulties, both schools came under the control of the Louisiana Baptist Convention in 1899.
 The state convention selected an Education Commission to administer the schools, understanding that both would be succeeded by a more centrally located institution as soon as a suitable campus could be chosen.
 When Louisiana College was opened in 1906, Mount Lebanon College closed, followed by Keatchie a few years later.
 Since the first class of nineteen students in 1906, more than ten thousand students have graduated.

 In 1920, the school completed Alexandria Hall.
 It is now listed on the National Register of Historic Places.

 Until 1921, Louisiana College was administered by the Education Commission.
 The new charter established a board of trustees.
 The first administrative head of Louisiana College was W. F. Taylor, whose title was faculty chair.
 Since its opening under President Edwin Ware, LC has had nine presidents: